devgurung141/telco_project1/README.md

 # Initial Questions
 * Find percentage of churn
-* Find important categorical variables driving customer churn
+* Does dependents effect on customer churn?
 * Do customers who churn have a higher average monthly charge than customers who do not churn?
-* Does contract type play a role in higher customer churn?
+* Is contract type driving factor of customer churn?
-* Do customers with tech support likely to churn less?
+* Do customers with tech support less likely to churn than customers without tech support?

 # The Plan